FAQ.

 The meaning behind the terms used in display advertising.

-CPM (Cost per Mille)
+CPM (Cost per Mile)

-CPC (Cost per Click).
+CPC (Cost per Click)

 A pricing model where advertisers pay each time a user clicks on their ad.

-CTR (Click-Through Rate).
+CTR (Click-Through Rate)

-Measures the percentage of users who click on an ad after seeing it.
+Measure the percentage of users who click on an ad after seeing it.
 This is calculated by dividing the number of clicks by the number of impressions.

-CPA (Cost per Acquisition).
+CPA (Cost per Acquisition)

 Post View Conversion